Padel Training at Home UK 2026: 7 Effective Drills for Between Court Sessions

 Why it works: Padel rallies require repeated rapid foot adjustments to set up correctly for each shot.
 The speed ladder builds the neuromuscular speed and coordination for these quick adjustments more effectively than most other training tools, which is why it features in professional and academy padel training programmes worldwide.

-Setup: Lay the speed ladder flat in an open space.
+Setup: Lay the speed ladder flat in an open, dry indoor space, garage, or hallway.
 Minimum recommended length is 4 metres.

 Three sequences to rotate through each session: